Gifu lanterns Gifu chochin

 What is Gifu lanterns ?

-Gifu Chochin is used as household decoration during the Obon festival (a Japanese Buddhist custom to honor the spirits of one’s ancestors) during summer.
-They are also used for lighting and interior decoration.
+These lanterns are used as household decoration during the Obon Festival (a Japanese Buddhist custom to honor the spirits of one's ancestors) which occurs in the summer.
+They are also used for lighting and interior design.

-The region surrounding Gifu City has been well known for high quality Japanese paper and bamboo since ancient times.
-For this reason, Gifu City developed various crafts as well as Gifu Chochin, including Japanese umbrellas and Uchiwa (Japanese paper fans) using Mino paper and bamboo.
+The region surrounding the city of Gifu has been well known since ancient times for producing high quality Japanese paper and bamboo.
+For this reason, Gifu developed various crafts in addition to Gifu lantern, like Japanese umbrellas and Japanese paper fans that use Mino traditional paper and bamboo.

-Gifu Chochin lanterns were presented to the Bakufu (government) in the period of the third shogun of the Tokugawa family.
-There are various views about the origin of Gifu Chochin.
-Some say they were first made between 1596 and 1615 and some say they were first made in 1650.
+Gifu lanterns were presented to Iemitsu TOKUGAWA, the third shogun (feudal military dictator) of the Tokugawa family.
+There are various theories on the origin of these lanterns.
+Some say they were first made between 1596 and 1615 while others say they were first made in 1650.

-By 1751 – 1763, Chochinya Juzo, a lantern-maker in Gifu-cho, made lanterns with a similar shape to the present Gifu Chochin for the official use in the Owari domain.
-Between 1818 and 1829, Gifu Chochin with drawings of plants became so popular that the lantern was even recited in a poem by a court noble in Kyoto.
+By the mid-18th century, Chochinya JUZO, a lantern-maker in Gifu, made lanterns with a similar shape to the current Gifu lantern for official use in the Owari domain (present day southern Gifu prefecture).
+Between 1818 and 1829, Gifu lanterns with drawings of plants became so popular that the lantern was mentioned in a poem by a Kyoto court noble.

-After that, Gifu Chochin were continuously produced but as they were of such high quality they were too expensive for the general public.
-The name of the lantern spread widely in the Meiji period.
-When the Emperor Meiji visited Gifu City in 1878, he liked the lantern and from then on it started to be appreciated nationwide as a traditional national craft of Gifu prefecture.
+After that, Gifu lanterns were continuously produced but as they were luxury items, they were too expensive for the general public.
+The name of the lantern spread widely in the Meiji period (1868-1912).
+When Emperor Meiji visited Gifu in 1878, he liked the lantern which led to it becoming known nationwide as a traditional craft of Gifu prefecture.

 General Production Process